fea-lib/mdxpress/app-template/README.md

 This workflow will:
 - Build your app in the `app-template` directory
-- Fix any broken symlinks in `example-docs` (for demo and CI)
-- Create a `404.html` for SPA routing
 - Deploy the contents of `dist` to GitHub Pages

 **Note:**
-For GitHub Pages, the `base` property in your `vite.config.ts` must be set to the name of your repository (e.g. `base: "/my-repo/"`) so that all links and assets resolve correctly in production.
+For GitHub Pages, the `base` property in your `astro.config.mjs` must be set to the name of your repository (e.g. `base: "/my-repo/"`) so that all links and assets resolve correctly in production.

 For more details, see the [GitHub Pages documentation](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) and the [actions/deploy-pages](https://github.com/actions/deploy-pages) action.